cosmos/developer-portal/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 $ mkdir scripts
 ```

-In the `scripts` folder, install telescope for Protobuf compilation:
+In the `scripts` folder, install Telescope for Protobuf compilation:

 <CodeGroup>